Diagnostic and Statistical Manual of Mental Disorders: Criticisms

-There are a number of different criticisms that have been leveled against the DSM and its usefulness as a diagnostic manual.
+Many criticisms have been leveled against the DSM and its usefulness as a diagnostic manual.

 Reliability and validity

 The revisions of the DSM from the 3rd Edition forward have been mainly concerned with diagnostic reliability – the degree to which different diagnosticians agree on a diagnosis.
 Henrik Walter argued that psychiatry as a science can only advance if diagnosis is reliable.
 If clinicians and researchers frequently disagree about the diagnosis of a patient, then research into the causes and effective treatments of those disorders cannot advance.
 Hence, diagnostic reliability was a major concern of DSM-III.
 When the diagnostic reliability problem was thought to be solved, subsequent editions of the DSM were concerned mainly with "tweaking" the diagnostic criteria.
-Unfortunately, neither the issue of reliability or validity was settled.
+Neither the issue of reliability or validity was settled.

 In 2013, shortly before the publication of DSM-5, the director of the National Institute of Mental Health (NIMH), Thomas R. Insel, declared that the agency would no longer fund research projects that relied exclusively on DSM diagnostic criteria, due to its lack of validity.
 Insel questioned the validity of the DSM classification scheme because "diagnoses are based on a consensus about clusters of clinical symptoms" as opposed to "collecting the genetic, imaging, physiologic, and cognitive data to see how all the data – not just the symptoms – cluster and how these clusters relate to treatment response."

 Field trials of DSM-5 brought the debate of reliability back into the limelight, as the diagnoses of some disorders showed poor reliability.
 For example, a diagnosis of major depressive disorder, a common mental illness, had a poor reliability kappa statistic of 0.28, indicating that clinicians frequently disagreed on diagnosing this disorder in the same patients.
 The most reliable diagnosis was major neurocognitive disorder, with a kappa of 0.78.